 Radiation exposure to the fetus, especially during 1-15 weeks of pregnancy is dangerous.
-The embryo-fetus is allowed to receive 500 mrem for the entire duration of the pregnancy or 50 mrem in any one-month (NCRP #105).
+The embryo-fetus must not exceed 500 mrem (5mSv) during the entire pregnancy or 50 mrem (0.5 mSv) in any one-month (NCRP #105) for the pregnant worker (student).
 The rationale for this is: the National Counsel on Radiation Protection and Measurements (Report #116) views the exposure of the embryo-fetus to radiation as involuntarily subjected to radiation exposure as a consequence of the occupational exposure of the expected mother.